artic92/linkedin_profile/experience_webdeveloper.md

 ## Description

-Department of Computer Science institutional website.
-Realization of the part managing internships.

-Main activities:
+### Project: department institutional website

-* attendance of meetings with stakeholders
+* Attendance of meetings with stakeholders.
-* incremental development in PHP and HTML
+* Incremental development in PHP and HTML.
-* managing contents with Joomla!
-CMS
+* Managing contents with Joomla!
+CMS.
-* presentation of the work
+* Presentation of the work.

-## Impacts
+## Achievements

 Received positive feedback from the end users and visitors.

-## Keywords
+## Skills

 ## External resources

+### Component I developed

-Component of the website I developed
+Part of the website managing internships.

 <https://cs-informatica.dieti.unina.it/index.php/it/servizi-per-gli-studenti/tirocini/aziende-con-offerte-per-tirocini>